malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 In conclusion, a multi-step processor requires meta-management.
 For the most simple multi-step processors, meta-management can be in the form of simple parameter optimisation algorithms applied during a learning phase post execution.
 For more advanced multi-step processors, a much more advanced and active form of meta-management is required, one which might even have comparable complexity to the primary control process itself.

+---

+# Part IV - Problems in Complex Synthetic Control Processes
+# IV.1 Interlude: Meta-management in Deliberative Systems

+_todo_

-# III.3 Interlude: Control Options
+# IV.2 Interlude: Mechanisms of Standard Control Processes

 What form might meta-management take.
 In order to answer that question I shall first present a review of different architectures for standard control (ie: non meta-management).

 _..todo...maybe now diagram all the component parts of an AI RL learning algorithm, so we can see what meta-management is already incorporated._